Digital-Defiance/nlp-metaformer/README.md

 ### From scaled dot product to metric tensor

-In this section, we point out that the multi-headed scaled dot product attention introduced in 2017 is equivalent to a general quadratic form that lends itself to a more efficient reformulation.
-Furthermore, we argue on the grounds of efficiency, interpretability and regularization for the imposition that the form be a metric.
+In this section, we point out that the multi-headed scaled dot product attention introduced in [2017](https://arxiv.org/abs/1706.03762) is equivalent to a general quadratic form that lends itself to a more efficient reformulation.
+Furthermore, we argue on the grounds of efficiency, interpretability and regularization for the imposition that the form be a metric/metric-like tensor.

 What follows is a short exposition of scaled dot product, using Ricci calculus to avoid underspecification and transitioning into the proposed quadratic and metric attentions.

 Let $K_d^{nk}$, $Q_d^{nk}$ and $V_d^{nk}$ each be $N_n$ learnable linear maps from  $\mathbf{R}^{N_d}$ to $\mathbf{R}^{N_k}$ that act on a batch of $N_b$ sequences of $N_c$ input embeddings from  $\mathbf{R}^{N_d}$ to produce the well known keys, queries and values,